yi-sun/circom-pairing/README.md

 This repository provides proof-of-concept implementations of elliptic curve pairings (in particular, the optimal Ate pairing and Tate pairing) for the BLS12-381 curve in circom.
 These implementations are for demonstration purposes only.
 These circuits are not audited, and this is not intended to be used as a library for production-grade applications.

-Circuits can be found in `circuits`. `scripts` contains various utility scripts (most importantly, a script for building a zkSNARK to verify BLS signatures). `test` contains some unit tests for the circuits, mostly for witness generation.
+Circuits can be found in the `circuits` directory.
+The `scripts` directory contains various utility scripts (most importantly, a script for building a zkSNARK to verify BLS signatures). `test` contains some unit tests for the circuits, mostly for witness generation.

 ## Setup